swiftype/app-search-demo-react/README.md

 This README is broken down into the following sections:

 * [Setup](#setup) - Follow these instructions to run the example search app.
-* [React Quick Start](#react-quick-start) - Build your own React-based search app in a few simple steps.
 * [Topics](#topics) - Considerations when building a React-based search app.

 ## Setup